tracim/tracim/backend/doc/cli.md

                              [-a] [--anonymize-name ANONYMIZE_NAME] [-r] [-w]
                              -l LOGINS [LOGINS ...]

-Remove the user account and related information from the database
+Remove user account(s) and related information from the database

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG_FILE, --config CONFIG_FILE
-                        application config file to read (default:
-                        development.ini)
-  -d, --debug_mode      enable Tracim log for debug --dry-run             dry-run mode, simulate action to be done but do not
+                        configuration file to use (default: development.ini) -d, --debug_mode      enable Tracim log for debug --dry-run             dry-run mode, simulate action to be done but do not modify anything
-                        modify anything